-- (i) All developments must comply with the Council's Land Development Minimum Requirements document. - (ii) Medium-density development within the urban areas may be a permitted activity and not require consent.
-Developers should contact the Council to discuss as some sites may be subject to other constraints. - (iii) Subdivisions and other developments require resource consents in accordance with the RMA.
-In some cases, resource consents will be needed from both the Kāpiti Coast District Council and GWRC.
-Developers must consult with the Council before lodging consents with GWRC to ensure relevant requirements within the Council's Land Development Minimum Requirements can be met, and that any proposed solutions are approved for use in Council's network. - (iv) Section 88 of the RMA and the Kāpiti Coast District Plan set out the information that must be included with any application to subdivide.
-A checklist is available which states the information required by the district plan.
-A checklist is also available covering the requirements set out in this document.
+- (i) All developments must comply with the Council's Land Development Minimum Requirements document. - (ii) Medium-density development within the urban areas may be a permitted activity and not require consent although still likely to require a building consent under the Building Act.
+Developers should contact the Council to discuss as some sites may be subject to other constraints.

+- (iii) Subdivisions and other developments require resource consents in accordance with the RMA.
+In some cases, resource consents will be needed from both the Kāpiti Coast District Council and Greater Wellington.
+Developers must consult with the Council before lodging consents with Greater Wellington to ensure relevant requirements within the Council's Land Development Minimum Requirements can be met, and that any proposed solutions are approved for use in Council's network. - (iv) Section 88 of the RMA and the Kāpiti Coast District Plan set out the information that must be included with any application to subdivide.
+A resource consent checklist is available which states the information required by the district plan.
+A submission of engineering drawings checklist is also available covering the requirements set out in this document.

-Applications which do not have a enough information will be returned as incomplete.
+Applications which do not have enough information will be returned as incomplete.
 Important parts of any application are the Assessment of Environmental Effects, reports covering specific aspects of the proposed development and plans for the development, being scheme plans for subdivisions and development plans for other developments.
 See below for requirements for these.

-- (v) In addition to the RMA requirements, several national policy statements (NPS) and national environmental standards (NES) may be applicable to the proposed activity or development.
+(v) In addition to the RMA requirements, several national policy statements (NPS) and national environmental standards (NES) may be applicable to the proposed activity or development.

 NPS provide national direction for matters of national significance relevant to sustainable management, and include:

 - NPS Freshwater Management 2020

 - NPS Urban Development 2020

 - NPS Renewable Energy Generation 2011

 - NPS Electricity Transmission 2008

-NZ Coastal Policy Statement 2010
+- NZ Coastal Policy Statement 2010.

-National environmental standards are regulations which prescribe technical standards, methods or requirement for land use and subdivision, use of the coastal marine area and beds of lakes and rivers, water take and use, discharges or noise.
+National environmental standards are regulations which prescribe technical standards, methods or requirement for land use and subdivision, use of the coastal marine area and beds of lakes and rivers, water take and use, and discharges or noise.
 The standards can permit activities or development but also prohibit or require resource consents for activities to manage or protect the environment.
 NES include: